 Mary then completed the 5 levels of the Suzuki Teacher Training course while working in schools in the Sandwell area, bringing the teaching method to as many families as possible, with the support of Heidi Nixon and Andrew Crabtree – Suzuki trained colleagues – attending workshops (Birmingham, Ayr, Edinburgh, Bryanston, Cheltenham, Bristol, Paris) and large scale concerts in London and Birmingham.
 After 11 years, Mary moved to work for Worcestershire County Council as she was expecting her first baby and wanted to work near to where she lived, enabling maximum family time.

 Mary worked for the music service in Worcestershire, now ‘Severn Arts’ for 20 years, which afforded her a great variety of music teaching experiences, including music curriculum class teaching from Nursery through to GCSE and ‘A’ Level, violin teaching, string orchestra directing, Youth Orchestra string coaching, running an Area Music Centre, liaising with schools and line managing other teachers.

-Having now left employment with ‘Severn Arts’, Mary is really excited to be setting up an independent Suzuki Teaching practice at her home (to be called “The Violin Hut”, as the new entrance being built resembles a beach hut!), which will combine well with continuing to fill the role of ‘convenor’ for the Midlands Area Suzuki teachers.
-She is also taking up a part-time music teacher job at South Bromsgrove High School for students aged 13 – 18 years.
+Having now left employment with ‘Severn Arts’, Mary is enjoying her independent Suzuki Teaching practice at her home (called “The Violin Hut”, as the entrance resembles a beach hut!), which combines well with teaching on the Suzuki focussed ‘Young Strings Project’ at the Birmingham Conservatoire on Saturdays.
+Mary also works part-time as a music teacher at South Bromsgrove High School for students aged 13 – 18 years.